 Dr. Stacy Lord is a Grand Forks native and graduated from Grand Forks Central in 1999.
 She went on to college, where she received a B.S.
 Degree in Biology from Bemidji State University in 2003 and a Doctor of Veterinary Medicine Degree in 2007 from Iowa State University.
 Dr. Lord is a member of the North Dakota Veterinary Medical Association and the American Veterinary Medical Association.

 After working at small animal practices in Minot, ND and Ames, IA, she finally made her way back home to be near family and friends in June of 2011.
 She has a strong interest in small animal internal medicine and dermatology.
 She has background in large animal medicine (swine in particular), but has enjoyed the indoor comforts of working in a small animal practice and focusing on the human/animal bond.

 She lives in Grand Forks with her husband, Nathan, and their 2 children, Nicholas and Nora Jo.
-They have two cats, Emma and Willow.
+They have a Golden Retriever “Pike”.
 She enjoys spending precious time with her family, listening to music, dancing, spending time outdoors, and reading.

 Growing up in Grand Forks County, Bobbie always had several animals.
 She graduated from North Dakota State University, which at that time had a two year Veterinary Technician Program.
 She is licensed in the state of North Dakota and a member of the NDVTA.
 Bobbie has been a LVT since ’81, and has been employed by Petcetera for seven years, where she enjoys performing dentals on small animals.